pablo-albaladejo/garmin-mcp/README.md

 ## Garmin Connect Integration

-The server exposes a new MCP tool `garmin.activities` and a REST endpoint `/garmin/activities`.
+The server exposes MCP tools for Garmin integration:

+* `garmin.activities` – returns recent activity data.
+* `garmin.query` – interprets a natural language query and returns Garmin information using a lightweight NLP agent.

+There are also REST endpoints `/garmin/activities` and `/garmin/query`.
 Set the following environment variables before starting the server:

 ```